sgamit09/02-2022-UCF-FS-Bootcamp-whos.that.pokemon/README.md

 ### Development Process

-This homework assignment applies what we learned in Javascript mainly.
-It also combines Javascript with our knowledge and experience with HTML & CSS.
+This homework assignment applies what was learned in Javascript mainly.
+It also combines Javascript with the knowledge and experience with HTML & CSS.
 I created a "Who's That Pokemon?!"
 Quiz.
 Instead of CSS, I used what we learned regarding Bootstrap 5.
+The quiz was created using functions, eventListeners, local Storage within the browser, and if/else statements.

 ## Getting Started